 We learn through story.
-We are persuaded by story.
+We are persuaded by a good story.
 Our minds are intrigued when people narrate experiences.

 When we tell stories to others that have helped us shape our thinking and way of life, we bridge the gap between cause and effect.